And went on to accuse me of robbing a gas station.

 Reedy: When I was brought to the hospital, Detective Evanson was already there.
 The police walked me through the waiting room and they basically put me in an office space like one of the nurses would use.
 It was a very small room, like a cubicle-type space, but it had doors.
 Evanson was sitting there waiting for me and that’s when he asked me to tell him what happened and I told him, and after I was finished telling all the details about the assault and the man, and how I was robbed, his first question to me was “How many times a day do you use dope?”

-What was the first thing you felt when you realized he was accusing you?
+What was the first thing you felt when you realised he was accusing you?

 When did you decide to pursue litigation?
 You waited for your trial for several months, right?